 The National Archives and Records Administration (NARA) is the nation's record keeper.
 Of all documents and materials created in the course of business conducted by the United States Federal government, only 1%-3% are so important for legal or historical reasons that they are kept by us forever.

-RU Ready is a program ran out of the Center for Youth Political Participation at Rutgers University.
+RU Ready is a program at the Center for Youth Political Participation at Rutgers University.
 A civic engagement initiative, the mission of RU Ready is to provide students with the motivation and the civic, political, and expressive tools they need to address public problems in their community.

 The Law-Related Education (LRE) Department of the State Bar of Texas serves as a catalyst to advance law related and civic education programs throughout the state through curriculum development and educator training.
 Working with the legal community, public and private school districts, universities, and Regional Educational Service Centers, the department administers numerous programs designed to improve the administration of justice and promote civic education and participation.